nhsconnect/integration-adaptors/pipeline/README.md

 - An S3 bucket to be used to store the Terraform state databases for the MHS & SCR configurations.
 This allows deployed resources to be re-used in subsequent builds, reducing the time needed to deploy updated services.
+    - It is recommended that default encryption of objects in this bucket is enabled when creating it
 - Two DynamoDB tables to be used to allow Terraform to lock the shared state of the MHS & SCR configurations, preventing issues if concurrent deployments of the same environment are performed.
 These tables must have a primary key named `LockID`.
 - Log groups in Cloudwatch under the following names: